project-oak/oak/docs/programming-oak.md

 The Oak Manager will launch an [Oak Runtime](concepts.md#oak-vm) inside the enclave, and this Runtime will check the provided Wasm module(s) and application configuration.
-Assuming everything is correct (e.g. the Nodes all have an `oak_main` entrypoint and only expect to find the Oak [host functions](abi.md#host-functions)), the Oak Runtime opens up a port of its own and the `CreateApplication` returns this to the client.
+Assuming everything is correct (e.g. the Nodes all have a main entrypoint and only expect to find the Oak
+[host functions](abi.md#host-functions)), the Oak Runtime opens up a port of its own and the `CreateApplication` returns this to the client.